hashicorp/terraform-provider-tfe/examples/workspaces_variables/README.md

 * Create or join a Terraform Cloud or Enterprise [organization](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/organizations#creating-organizations).
 * Create a Terraform Cloud or Enterprise token to use with the `tfe` [provider](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs).
 While other token types can be used, a [User Token](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/users#api-tokens) is recommended in the beginning so that the provider has the same access as the user experimenting with this configuration.
 * Create a [Github token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) that has access to create and manage OAuth clients.
-A personal access token should be sufficient.
+A personal access token with full repo scope should be sufficient.
 This example uses Github, so the configuration will need to be modified to work with other VCS providers.

 Have the following information handy for the next steps: